manuel-guilbault/manuel-guilbault.github.io/_post_drafts/Aurelia-feedback-from-the-trenches.md

 ## Decompose

-A route component which fetches data from an HTTP endpoint and renders a complex view all by itself will likely be hard to maintain, as it has too many responsibilities.
+A route component fetching data from an HTTP endpoint and rendering a complex view all by itself will likely be hard to maintain, as it has too many responsibilities.
 It also makes it hard - or even impossible - to reuse parts of its behavior or UI elements.